mysql/mysql-shell-plugins/mrs_plugin/docs/sections/ddl/ConfigureAndCreate.md

 ## CREATE REST DUALITY VIEW

 The `CREATE REST DUALITY VIEW` statement is used to add REST endpoints for database schema tables or views.
-The will be served as JSON duality views.
+They will be served as JSON duality views.

+The structure of the served JSON documents is defined using an [extended GraphQL syntax](#defining-the-graphql-definition-for-a-rest-duality-view).
+This allows to define even complex REST duality views in a simple and human readable way.
+Please see the corresponding [GraphQL section](#defining-the-graphql-definition-for-a-rest-duality-view) about how to design the GraphQL definition for a REST duality view.

 Please see the MRS Developer's Guide to learn more about [JSON duality views](index.html#json-duality-views).